gianni1998/GreenLabs/README.md

 ## How to run the experiment?
 ### Preparation
-Install Android version 6.0.1 on the smartphone and dowload the native applications from the selected application list.
+Install Android version 6.0.1 on the smartphone and download the native applications from the selected application list.
+Install the tools ***Android runner***, ***Monkey runner*** and ***Batterystats*** on a Raspberry Pi.
+To install these tools, follow the guidelines provided by the [S2-group/android-runner](https://github.com/S2-group/android-runner) repository.

 ### Set up
+Connect the Android smartphone with a raspberry Pi using a USB cable to control the smartphone.
+Ensure the smartphone is unlocked and the screen is on the lowest brightness.
+Use a laptop to SSH into the Raspberry Pi and execute the python script in the experiments/config directory.
+Specify in the python script whether to run the scripts to measure the energy consumption of the Android apps or Web apps.

 ### R scripts
+Use the complete_results_20221029.csv when executing the R script in the results directory.